 THE ADF CONTRIBUTION TO THE AUSTRALIAN-LED REGIONAL ASSISTANCE MISSION TO THE SOLOMON ISLANDS (RAMSI).Operation ANODE

 RAMSI's mission was to assist the Government of Solomon Islands in the maintenance of security, law and justice, economic governance and improving the machinery of government.
-During and after 2013, RAMSI became solely a policing mission, working in partnership with the Royal Solomon Islands Police Force to progress the organisation into a modern, effective and independent police force with the confidence and support of the community.
+After a successful 10-year ADF commitment, RAMSI transitioned to a policing-only mission in July 2013, working in partnership with the Royal Solomon Islands Police Force to progress the organisation into a modern, effective and independent police force with the confidence and support of the community.
 Australia lead the Mission and contributed ninety-five per cent of its funding.
 More information on the AFP commitment to RAMSI can be found here:

 AO: The total land areas, territorial waters and superjacent airspace boundaries of the Solomon Islands.